-Fruit cobblers are topped with a biscuit-like dough that bakes up flaky and light while the fruit underneath cooks in its own juices.
+Fruit cobblers are topped with a biscuit-like dough that bakes up flaky and light while the fruit beneath cooks in its own juices.
 We make individual versions of these desserts at many of our catering events, changing the fruit seasonally.
 Adjust the amount of sugar in this dessert based on the sweetness of the fruit you’re using.
 Try any favorite combination of summer fruits here, such as apricots, peaches, nectarines, blackberries, or raspberries and blueberries.–John Barricelli

 LC Best Biscuit Topping Ever!
 Note